-Khustain Nuruu National Park is one of three locations chosen for the re-introduction of the endemic Przewalski horse (Equus przewalskii)– the only wild horse to survive in modern times and known as Takhi in Mongolian.
+Khustain Nuruu National Park is one of three locations chosen for the re-introduction of the endemic Przewalski horse (Equus przewalskii) in Mongolia – the only wild horse to survive in modern times and known as Takhi in Mongolia.

-There are three locations where the Takhi have been re-introduced:
+There are currently three locations where the Takhi have been re-introduced:

-* You will see Khustain written as Hustai and Hustain
+* You will see Khustain written as Hustai, Khustai and Hustain

 Part of the appeal of Khustain Nuruu National Park is its accessibility – located approximately 100km from Ulaanbaatar.

 The reserve covers an area of 50, 600 hectares and is located on the southern fringes of the forest-steppe zone.
-It has a diverse ecology and habitats include sand dunes, open steppe, a river valley, birch forest and mountains.
+It has a diverse ecology and habitats include sand dunes, open steppe, a river valley, birch forest, and mountains.
+Takhi horses roam the various habitats within the national park but stay in harem groups with a strict hierarchy, dependent on the age and relationship of the individual horses.
+Each group has its own range within the national park.

-It has an elevation of between 1100 – 1840m – which leads to some incredible look- out points over the distant Moltsog Sands as well as the partly forested Khustai Mountains.
+The national park has an elevation of between 1100 – 1840m – which leads to some incredible look-out points over the distant Moltsog Sands as well as the partly forested Khustain Mountains.

 Read a guidebook and you will see it recommends visiting Khustain at sunrise and sunset.
 Why?
 This is the key time to see the wild horses.
 However, it’s also peak visiting time and you compete with large tour groups and vehicle dust.
-So.
-I recommend approaching things a little differently.
+So we recommend approaching things a little differently.

 The tourist ger camp provided by the Hustai National Park Trust is an obvious accommodation option – especially as the funds raised go back into the national park.
 Located at the entrance to the park, there is a (recently updated) information centre.
 Although it seems large, part of the camp does include the research centre.

-Alternatively, we are permitted to camp in the buffer zone and I dearly love the view from our campsite.
+Alternatively, we are permitted to camp in the buffer zone and we dearly love the view from our campsite.

 Whoever you choose to visit with, make it a responsible visit